jawhitti/Cardiac/README.md

 ## Overview
 This project is a compiler, runtime and debugger for the [CARDIAC - A **Cardboard Illustrative Aid to Computation**](https://en.wikipedia.org/wiki/CARDboard_Illustrative_Aid_to_Computation).
-The goal of the project is to implement a simple, but realistic compiler and interpreter.
-The compiler implements a simple language I call CARDIASM which is a simple assembly language derived from the CARDIAC instruction set.
-Sadly the limitations of the CARDIAC hardware platform preclude porting a more common language like C.
+The goal of the project is to implement a simple, but realistic compiler,interpreter and debugger.

 ## Compiling the code
 The code is a Visual Studio 201S solution primarily providing three applications